 Oklahoma workers’ compensation laws state that if you’ve been injured on the job and you’re unable to work for more than seven calendar days, you’re eligible for weekly benefits amounting to 70% of your average weekly wage, up to the maximum set by law.

 Unfortunately, the construction industry also has a fatal injury rate higher than the national average in this category for all industries.
 In Oklahoma from 1998–2008, 82 people were killed in construction-related incidents.
 Construction-related deaths accounted for 7% of all work-related deaths in Oklahoma during that period.

 Meet our Oklahoma Workers’ Compensation Attorneys

-If you’ve been injured on the job, contact us so we can help you receive the compensation you deserve.
+If you’ve been injured on the job, contact us so our workman’s comp lawyers can help you receive the compensation you deserve.

-Could I handle my own workman’s compensation lawsuit?
+Could I handle my own workmen’s compensation lawsuit?

-It could be possible, in limited circumstances, to represent yourself for a workers’ compensation claim.
-These circumstances could include injuries in which:
+It could be possible, in some circumstances, to represent yourself for an Oklahoma workers’ compensation claim.
+These could include the following circumstances:

-- Your injury did not cause you to miss work;
+- Your injury didn’t cause you to miss work

-- Your employer takes immediate and full responsibility by admitting that the injury happened on the job; or
+- Your employer takes immediate and full responsibility by admitting that the injury happened on the job

-If you are certain that there will be no lingering effects or ongoing or delayed medical treatment necessary, and that there are no additional aggravating factors, it might be worthwhile to represent yourself.
-However, in most circumstances, it would be wise to retain a workers’ compensation attorney in order to achieve the best possible result.
+If you’re certain that there will be no lingering effects or ongoing or delayed medical treatment necessary and that there are no additional aggravating factors, it might be worthwhile to represent yourself.
+However, in most circumstances, it would be wise to retain one of our Oklahoma workman’s comp lawyers to achieve the best possible result.